-If you’re wanting to achieve business growth, you need to do three important things: create a long-term strategy and goals; share your strategy and goals with your entire time and get their buy-in; and then consistently work to meet your goals.
+If you’re wanting to achieve business growth, you need to do three important things:

 In fact, without these three factors, you won’t succeed, no matter how much marketing you do.

-That’s when consistency comes into play.
+This is the exact time when consistency comes into play.
 If you’ve set your marketing goals, and you have a plan, you have to stick with them.

-What we don’t do is give up.
+What I don’t do is give up.

 The following chart shows the results of consistent marketing in terms of website conversions (or top of funnel).
 The client saw a 72% increase in inquiries from when we started tracking in 2021 to end of year 2024.
 In fact, 2024 was their best year ever.